Allyster1/Allyster1.github.io/README.md

 # 💫 About Me:
 Hi!
-I'm an aspiring software engineer from Bulgaria.
+I'm an aspiring software engineer from Bulgaria that is currently studying Javascript.

 I am currently a Data Solutions Executive, looking to explore the fields of Software Engineering.